 It should be noted that in one episode of TAS, they did go to the center of the galaxy and find Satan — though that story actually had the opposite denouement to Shatner's idea, and revealed that "Satan" was actually the sole nice guy in a world full of jerks.

-The "rock monsters" mentioned below under Special Effects Failure certainly also apply, at least in that they looked far better than the rest of the feature's effects.
+The "rock monster" mentioned below under Special Effects Failure certainly also apply, at least in that it looked far better than the rest of the feature's effects.
+But as would be typical for this film's troubled production, it didn't work right on set and they couldn't do anything to fix it in post.

 They had originally been hoping to get Sean Connery to play Sybok.
 The planet Sha Kah Ree was named so in reference to this.